 How thick should tile adhesive be?
 It’s a great question, given that applying tile adhesive is mostly guesswork.
 Too little, the tile will fall off the wall; too much, and the tile surface will be uneven.

-In my experience, to understand tile adhesive thickness, we must get to grips with the type of trowel you’ll use.
-After all, it’s the trowel design that determines the thickness of the adhesive.
+In my experience, to understand tile adhesive thickness, we must get to grips with the trowel you’re using.
+After all, the trowel design determines the thickness of the adhesive.

 Different Types of Tile Adhesive